vwillcox/speedtest-cron/README.md

 sudo ./install.sh

+You will also need to enable SPI in the raspi-config tool.

 ----------------------------------

 If you want to go old-school and manually install all the bits and bobs, that fine, check out all the bits below.